TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 1️⃣ Report Data can be sliced by Country to show Data of that particular Country.

-2️⃣ It has cards showing Population, Total Cases, Total Active Cases and Total Death.
+2️⃣ It has cards showing Population, Total Cases, Total Active Cases and Total Deaths.

 3️⃣ It has a Map Section which shows the Particular Country which is selected from the Slicer.